Double Switch (video game): Storyline

 The game takes place in an apartment complex called the Edward Arms, which was built by the famous industrialist Lionel Atwater Edward III at the turn of the 20th Century.
 Built following an archaeological expedition to the Valley of the Kings, the building has an ancient Egypt theme and is rumored to hide a valuable statue of Isix (named after the precursor to Digital Pictures) stolen by Edward during his expedition.
 The player character, an anonymous, silent protagonist, is contacted via video call by the current owner of the Edward Arms, a young man named Eddie.
 Eddie says that he has equipped the building with cameras and traps to protect the tenants from the local criminal element, but one of the tenants has locked him in the basement.
 He gives the player character control of the cameras and traps and directs him to protect the tenants, trap the handyman Lyle whenever possible, and find the security codes to get him out.

 After the player character acquires all the security codes, Eddie confides in him that one of the tenants is a killer.
 When he emerges from his basement prison, Eddie runs into Lyle and Elizabeth, the building's manager.
 Eddie and Lyle's argument reveals that Eddie is mentally unhinged, that Lyle and Elizabeth are his parents, and that Lyle locked him in the basement to keep him from doing harm to himself or others.

 Each tenant has their own plot line that overlaps into the main plot.
 Alex, a journalist fresh out of college, enthusiastically investigates the many dangerous goings-on.
 Laura, an aspiring architect, and Phoebe, an archaeology student, share a room and have acquired a unique Egyptian statue.
 Another room is occupied by Scream, a hard rock band in search of a record deal.
-Brutus is an aging mobster whose father worked on the construction of the Edward Arms.
+Brutus is an aging mobster that had just been released from prison and whose father worked on the construction of the Edward Arms.
 His father told him of gold concealed in the building, and Brutus wants to find it so he can pay off a debt to a dangerous mob boss.
 Elizabeth is trying to rekindle her relationship with Lyle.
 Though Lyle is held back by fears that any children they have will turn out like Eddie, he ultimately yields to her seductions.